dentity007/Agentforce-Dynamic-Action/docs/evaluation.md

 ## Adding Scenarios

+Review `tests/generation/cases.json` for the current catalog.

 1. Add a new case to `GenerationBenchmark.goldenCases()` with a golden blueprint JSON string.
-2. Drop supporting reference files into `evaluations/golden/` for documentation.
+2. Drop supporting reference files into `tests/generation/golden/` for documentation.
-3. Update `evaluations/README.md` to describe the new scenario.
+3. Update `tests/generation/README.md` to describe the new scenario.
 4. Run `sfdx force:apex:test:run` to ensure the benchmark tests pass.

 Consistently running the harness helps surface regressions between heuristic and LLM outputs and documents expected behavior for critical business goals.

+### CLI Helper

+Run `tests/generation/run.sh` to execute the benchmark via `sfdx force:apex:execute` and print the summary to stdout.